 4. Understanding how your users need to consume the reports

-Operational reports are generally based on live transactional data from your rental system.
-You or other employees may reference reports that include up-to-date equipment status, accounts receivable balances, or open work orders several times throughout the day.
-Here you need near real-time data to help your team complete day-to-day tasks.
-These reports provide detailed information for use and analysis to help identify problems or track lower level progress.
-And while some of these reports may be summarized up to a monthly level, many times you’ll only be focused on that particular day or hour.
+Operational reports are generally based on live transactional data from your rental ERP.
+This includes reports on equipment statuses, accounts receivable balances, or open work orders.
+Here, you need near-real-time data to help your team complete day-to-day tasks.
+These operational reports provide information that can help you identify problems or monitor day-to-day operations.
+While some of these reports may cover weekly, monthly, or even quarterly performance, you’ll often want to focus on a particular day or hour.

 Written by Chris Kennedy, an InTempo Project Manager and reporting expert.